Comix Zone: Reception

 GamePro considered the game's visuals a successful recreation of the look and feel of a comic book, but said that the game quickly sours once the player encounters the repetitive combat and overly simplistic puzzles.
 They also found problems with the controls: "Sketch can't move rapidly around the panel, and button slamming yields unpredictable results."
-They concluded, "You really want to love Comix Zone for its original elements, but after a few panels, the honeymoon's over."
+They concluded: "You really want to love Comix Zone for its original elements, but after a few panels, the honeymoon's over."
 The four reviewers of Electronic Gaming Monthly acknowledged the problems with the controls, but also remarked that the graphics are exceptionally colorful for a Genesis game, and argued that the originality of its comic book look makes it a must-have despite its flaws.

 Next Generation reviewed the Genesis version of the game and stated that while the unique concept, outstanding visuals, and solid soundtrack make the game of interest, the gameplay is derivative and repetitive.
-They summed up, "A very cool idea for a game that wasn't executed properly, Comix Zone is better than most."
-In 2017, GamesRadar ranked Comic Zone 43rd on their "Best Sega Genesis/Mega Drive games of all time."
+They summed up: "A very cool idea for a game that wasn't executed properly, Comix Zone is better than most."
+In 2017, GamesRadar ranked Comix Zone 43rd on their "Best Sega Genesis/Mega Drive games of all time."
 They lauded the animation and sound effects as "magnificent" and beyond the supposed limitation of the console.